api3dao/old-api3-docs/docs/beacon/v0.1/README.md

 In figure B2 an off-chain node called AirKeeper tracks the on-chain data of the Beacon's cache to determine if it should be updated.
-The AirKeeper's owner can configure the AirKeeper data variance tolerances and time between checks made to check the Beacon data cache.
+The AirKeeper's owner can configure the AirKeeper data variance tolerances and time between Beacon data cache checks.

 > Figure B2
 >